NIFK22000U Food Systems and Transition

 Content

-The overall aim of the course is to introduce students to food systems and their actors as a framework for understanding and analyzing the development in the food sector.
-This will also provide a basis for handling future changes of food systems in a societal context.
+The overall aim of the course is to introduce students to food systems thinking and actors within food systems.
+The purpose with this approach is to offer understandings and ability to analyse the wickedness and complexity in developments related to food.
+The course will also provide a basis for thinking in - and handling future changes of food systems.

 The course will consist of the following themes

-· Food systems and food networks as conceptualizations of the complex system behind food production and consumption and as useful concepts in the analysis of food related developments.
+• Food systems and food networks as conceptualizations of the complexity in food related issues (more than production and consumption).

-· The historical development and structure of food systems (mainstream and alternative food systems).
+• The historical development and structure of selected food systems (industrialized and alternative food systems, mainly with departure in systems of Global North).
 This will include an overview of changing technologies; structure, location, actors as well as salient political issues characterizing food systems in different periods.

-· Governance of food systems including an introduction to dynamics of policy processes.
-This also includes questions of the power and interests of key actors as well the role of social movements.
+• Governance of food systems, including an introduction to the dynamics of policy processes.
+This also includes questions of the economic power distribution and interests of key actors, as well the role of civic engagement.

-· Key concepts and theories useful for understanding an analyzing the development and transition of food systems.
-This includes among other things socio-material approaches (Multi-level perspectives) to food systems change, sustainability and actor understandings.
+• Key concepts and theories useful for understanding, mapping, and analysing the development and transitions of food systems.
+This includes among other things stakeholder analyses and socio-material approaches (Situational Analysis and Multi-level Perspective) to food systems change.

 Learning Outcome

-· Have an overview of key actors, institutional environments and structures of importance for food systems and their development.
+• Have an overview of key actors, institutional environments and structures of importance for selected food systems and their development.

-· Can apply relevant theoretical frameworks and concepts to analyze governance of food systems
+• Apply relevant theoretical frameworks and concepts to analyse governance and change potential of food systems

-· Should, using a food systems approach, able to discuss how complex issues related to the food sector can be handled.
+• Using a food systems approach, ability to discuss how complex issues related to the food sector can be handled.

 Academic qualifications equivalent to a BSc degree is recommended.